bcms/cms/README.md

 <h2 align="center">
   A cut above: Features BCMS shares with just a few 🎩
 </h2>
-<p align="center">TBH, even when one of these feautres is available in another tool, sometimes it's a headacke. <br>We tried to make it smooth.</p>
+<p align="center">TBH, even when one of these features is available in another tool, sometimes it's a headache. <br>We tried to make it smooth.</p>

 <table align="center">
   <tbody>